-Demographic and Health Survey (Bangladesh 2014) Multiple Indicator Cluster Survey (Mongolia 2013-14) Recode File Individual Recode File (IR) Merge Women's File a Household File (wm + hh files Recode variable Type of cooking fuel (v161) Women's sample weights (v005) Type of cooking fuel (HC6) Women's sample weights (wmweight) Code Drop non-de-jure residents by typing drop if v161==97 Generate a new variable named 'cleanfuel' by typing generate cleanfuel=0 Replace 0 with a value of 1 type of cooking fuel is clean.
-This can be done by typing replace cleanfuel=1 if v161==1 v161==2 v161 ==3 v161==4 Generate a new variable named 'cleanfuel' by typing generate cleanfuel=0 Replace 0 with a value of 1 type of cooking fuel is clean.
+Demographic and Health Survey (Bangladesh 2014) Multiple Indicator Cluster Survey (Mongolia 2013-14) Recode File Individual Recode File (IR) Merge Women's File and Household File (wm + hh files) Recode variable Type of cooking fuel (v161) Women's sample weights (v005) Type of cooking fuel (HC6) Women's sample weights (wmweight) Code Drop non-de-jure residents by typing drop if v161==97 Generate a new variable named 'cleanfuel' by typing generate cleanfuel=0 Replace 0 with a value of 1 type of cooking fuel is clean.
+This can be done by typing replace cleanfuel=1 if v161==1 v161==2 v161 ==3 v161==4 Replace missing values and if no food is cooked at home.
+This can be done by typing replace cleanfuel=. if v161==. v161&gt;90 Tabulate the new variable with appropriate sample weights to see the proportion of women and girls aged 15-49 relying on unclean fuels Generate a new variable named 'cleanfuel' by typing generate cleanfuel=0 Replace 0 with a value of 1 type of cooking fuel is clean.
 This can be done by typing replace cleanfuel=1 if HC6==1 HC6==2 Replace missing values replace cleanfuel=. if HC6==.
-HC6==95
+HC6==95 Tabulate the new variable with appropriate sample weights to see the proportion of women and girls aged 15-49 relying on unclean fuels for cooking tab cleanfuel [iw=wmweight]

-Table 6: Codes to calculate the proportion of women and girls who lack access to clean cooking fuel
+Table 8: Codes to calculate the proportion of women and girls who lack access to clean cooking fuel for cooking tab cleanfuel [iw=v005/1000000]